ksmithut/remix-sse-workshop/TUTORIAL.md

 ## Protocol

 Server-Sent Events has a very simple protocol.
-It's over HTTP so no need to do a handoff or connection upgrade like with WebSockets.
-The `Content-Type` of and endpoint supporting Server-Send Events is `text/event-stream`.
-It's also a good (maybe required) idea to set the `Cache-Control` header to `no-cache, no-store` to prevent browsers and proxies from caching the response.
+It's over HTTP, so there is no need to do a handoff or connection upgrade like with WebSockets.
+The `Content-Type` of an endpoint supporting Server-Send Events is `text/event-stream`.
+It's also a good idea, possibly required, to set the `Cache-Control` header to `no-cache, no-store` to prevent browsers and proxies from caching the response.
+Typically these endpoints are used for new events and you don't want old events cached anywhere.

 The key lies in the structure of the response body.
 In normal HTTP responses, you get the headers, then a body, then the response ends.
 With Server-Sent Events, you get the body but the response does not end.
 It maintains the connection (much like WebSockets).
-Each "event" is separated by two newlines, and each line as a prefix to signify other metadata about the event.
+Each 'event' is separated by two newlines, with each line having a prefix to signify other metadata about the event.
 Here's an example Server-Sent Event HTTP response (the first 3 lines are a part of the response headers):

 ```